uvarc/rc-website/content/userinfo/hpc/software/nextflow.md

 # nextflow.config file:

-- Config files are for users to input filenames and paths for the workflow
+- Config files are for users to input filenames and paths settings for the workflow
 - In the case below, the user inputs 3 samples for a simple RNA-seq pipeline
 - Threads can be passed as an argument for multithreading